 In 2021, my childhood buddy Micheal and I visited them in Highland Beach, Florida.
 As we drove up A1A toward a French bistro in Palm Beach, Marci’s excitement grew.
 Passing Mar-a-Lago, she insisted we salute.
 We laughed, assuming it was a joke — until we saw her turn, rigid and silent, hand raised in solemn devotion.
 She had previously announced, with pride, that she is a Trumpet.

-Not long after, my father rarely left the apartment.
+Not long after, because of his age, my father rarely left the apartment.
 Every morning, Marci turned on Fox, filling every room with its intoxicating stimulation.
 He’d smoke a joint and watch for hours.
 One day, he called to tell me, with disgust, that he’d canceled his decades long subscription to The New York Times, calling them “communists”.
 I realized then how far down the rabbit hole he’d gone.

 On visits, their conversations grew more surreal and fuller of hatred.
 We had recently purchased a home in Montecito, California.
 Marci and my dad were in disbelief.
 They warned me about the “homeless immigrants overrunning California” who were “murderers, rapists and convicted criminals.”
 In total seriousness, it was not safe for us to live in Montecito.
 They were genuinely concerned.
 When I said I hadn’t seen any homeless immigrants in the Montecito area, but that the immigrants I had seen were busy working in the fields, in yards and in restaurants and that most homeless I had seen were white, most likely with mental illness issues, Marci met my words with her favorite dismissive refrain: “Oh, you don’t know.”
 Facts had lost their meaning.
 Opened mindedness gone.
 Only their absolute truth remained.

 Years of weed and Fox have changed him into an ugly American.
 The man who was once cool and apolitical now lives in a fog of hatred and misinformation.
 His remaining living friends avoid him.
 It’s painful to watch.
 My cool dad —whose only passion was sports and monster movies— has vanished, replaced by someone full of vehemence, intolerance, hatred and misinformation and lost inside his own echo.
+He and Marci have become the provincial and hateful people who drove my grandparents and great-grandparents from 19th century and early 20th century Europe.
+We are better than this.